-This guide explains our user safety process, and why items and collections may be delisted from our platform.
+This guide explains our user safety process, and why items and collections might be delisted from our platform.

 User Safety and Delisting

-If you're shown the message below on OpenSea it's likely that you bought or minted an NFT that was removed by our user safety team.
+If you see the message below on OpenSea it's likely that you bought or minted an NFT that was removed by our user safety team.

-This can happen if we determine the NFT to:
+This can happen if we determine the NFT:

-If your item is delisted you will also receive an email notification (see below).
+If your item is delisted you will also receive an email notification:

 When you purchase an NFT on OpenSea, you are asked to click a checkbox that confirms that you have read our terms of service and have done your research into the origin of the NFT.